 Kaby Lake, Kaby Lake Refresh and Coffee Lake, and GPUs like AMD’s RX 400, RX 500 and RX Vega 56/64, and NVIDIA’s GeForce GTX 1000 and GTX 950 and 960 series.

-If minor update KB4041994 is not working out well for you, you can go to this link to find and install the codec from Microsoft.
+If the minor update KB4041994 is not working out well for you, you can go to this link to find and install the codec from Microsoft.

 Now see how you can play OGG, Vorbis, and Theora coded media files on Windows.